The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 Have a look at A selection of Stove fans here.

-Using a heat driven stove fan, leaving the internal doors open and following the advice on our energy saving page will allow the heat from your wood burning stove to circulate around your home.
+Using a heat-driven stove fan, leaving the internal doors open and following the advice on our energy saving page will allow the heat from your wood-burning stove to circulate through your home.

-You can run your entire central heating and hot water system from your wood burning stove?
+And you can run your entire central heating and hot water system from your wood-burning stove

 There are plenty to chose from whatever your lifestyle.
 Over half of all solid fuel boilers in Europe use wood, most of the boilers we recommend come from established European manufacturers such as NES Ltd of Bulgaria, who have decades of expertise in making them.